Skip to content

 registry.register(MyDetector())

-After registration, your detector runs automatically alongside the built-in 20 when you call analyze().
+After registration, your detector runs automatically alongside the 32 built-in detectors when you call analyze().

 For a full guide on building, testing, and calibrating detectors, see Adding Detectors.